jro31/jethro-codes/_articles/my-story.md

 I put this timer, this sword of Damocles over my head, and I had 12 months to figure-out the rest of my life.

 I had a small number of pipe dreams that I explored.
-For example, despite hating reading myself, I'd always wanted to be a novelist.
+For example, despite hating reading myself, I've always wanted to be a novelist.
 And so one day, I sat down at my laptop and I started to write a book.

 I got about 5,000 words into it, before my brain dried-up and I was all...
 I've got nothing else to write.